Click on the questions:

 2. The market is held outdoors, rain or shine, so dress accordingly.

 3. Check out ALL the market so you don't miss a thing.

 4. The early bird gets the worm.
 The market is busiest between 8 and 10 am, so come early for best quality and selection.
-If you arrive before 8am please line up outside the market front or rear entrance until the bell rings at 8am.
-A market volunteer will then allow you entry as per our entry control restrictions (see our COVID page for more information).
+If you arrive before 8am please line up outside the market front or rear entrance until the bell rings at 8am when a market volunteer will allow you entry.

 5. Most vendors accept debit and credit cards.
 If using cash...SMALL BILLS ARE KING!